gbrlazvd/spotify_api/README.md

 # spotify_api

-## Study project to build an API tha retrieves the TOP 10 songs of a artist.
+## Study project to build an API tha retrieves the TOP 10 songs of an artist.